benjspriggs/Group4/src/main/scala/interactive/General SQL.md

 - Fee
 - Description

-The SQL is going to look something like this:
+The SQL is going to look like this:
 ```sql
 INSERT INTO service_info
 (service_code, name, fee, description)